Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games

-To assess the scalability of KLENT to a large-scale game, we further conducted experiments in 19x19 Go, comparing it with AlphaZero.
+\paragraph{Setup.} We further conducted experiments in 19x19 Go, comparing KLENT with AlphaZero.
 As Pgx \citep{Koyamada2023} does not provide the pretrained checkpoint for 19x19 Go, we instead used the checkpoint released by ElfOpen Go \citep{pmlr-v97-tian19a-elfopengo} for the anchored opponent.
 For the network architecture, we used 20-block ResNet \citep{he2016identity} instead of 6-block one to capture features in the larger board.
-Also in this experiment, KLENT used the consistent hyperparameters, namely, \((\alpha, \beta, \lambda) = (0.03, 0.1, e^{-1/8})\).
+KLENT used the same hyperparameters \((\alpha, \beta, \lambda) = (0.03, 0.1, e^{-1/8})\).

-We present the results in Figure \ref{fig:19x19go}.
+\paragraph{Results.} We present the results in Figure \ref{fig:19x19go}.
 We can observe that even in 19x19 Go, KLENT achieves competitive learning compared to AlphaZero.
-Overall, our experimental results demonstrate that the proposed method achieves high learning efficiency in medium-scale environments, while also maintaining competitive learning in the large-scale environment.
+Overall, our experimental results demonstrate that the KLENT achieves high learning efficiency in medium-scale environments, while also maintaining competitive learning in the large-scale environment.